5-MeO-DMT

-5-MeO-DMT (5-methoxy-N,N-dimethyltryptamine) or O-methyl-bufotenin is a psychedelic of the tryptamine class.
-It is found in a wide variety of plant species, and also is secreted by the glands of at least one toad species, the Colorado River toad.
-Like its close relatives DMT and bufotenin (5-HO-DMT), it has been used as an entheogen in South America.
-Slang terms include Five-methoxy, The power, and Toad venom.
+5-MeO-DMT, also known as 5-methoxy-N,N-dimethyltryptamine, as well as O-methylbufotenin or mebufotenin, is a naturally occurring psychedelic of the tryptamine family.
+It is found in a wide variety of plant species, and is also secreted by the glands of at least one toad species, the Colorado River toad.
+It may occur naturally in humans as well.
+Like its close relatives dimethyltryptamine (DMT) and bufotenin (5-HO-DMT), it has been used as an entheogen in South America.
+Slang terms include five-methoxy, the power, bufo, and toad venom.
+The drug has been described as the most powerful psychedelic and, by journalist Michael Pollan, as the "Mount Everest of psychedelics".